St. Athanasius Church (Bronx): History

 A 105-unit affordable housing development which SEBCO built on the last parcel of city-owned land in the South Bronx was the Sister Thomas Apartments in 2008.
 At the dedication, the New York State Housing Finance Agency stated that "In the '60s and '70s the Hunts Point section of the South Bronx was a desolate place lined with the carcasses of buildings still smoldering from the latest fire….
 The only refuge was St. Athanasius and its priests and nuns, who became beacons of hope and leaders in the tenants' rights movement…."

 Nevertheless, Sister Thomas and the flea market she long organized were expelled from the parish unceremoniously in 2010, dividing the community, shortly after the arrival of a new pastor.
 Many parishioners participated in protests against the move, while others defended the new pastor.

 School

 The Sisters of Charity of New York opened St. Athanasius School on September 8, 1913.
 The original school was situated adjacent to the church on Fox Street, but was outgrown.
-The parish constructed the current school building at 830 Southern Boulevard in 1965.
+The parish constructed the current school building at 830 Southern Boulevard, which opened in September 1965.